CNN sues Trump, demanding return of Acosta to White House

-NEW YORK (AP) — CNN is suing the Trump administration, demanding that correspondent Jim Acosta’s press credentials to cover the White House be returned.
+NEW YORK (AP) — CNN sued the Trump administration Tuesday, demanding that correspondent Jim Acosta’s credentials to cover the White House be returned because their revocation violates the constitutional right of freedom of the press.

-The administration revoked them last week following President Trump’s contentious news conference, where Acosta refused to give up a microphone when the president said he didn’t want to hear anything more from him.
+The administration stripped Acosta of his pass to enter the White House following President Donald Trump’s contentious news conference last week, where Acosta refused to give up a microphone when the president said he didn’t want to hear anything more from him.

-The lawsuit was filed Tuesday in Washington, D.C., District Court.
-CNN claims the revocation of Acosta’s press pass violates the constitutional rights to freedom on the press and due process.
-CNN is asking for an immediate restraining order to return Acosta to the White House.
+White House Press Secretary Sarah Sanders said “this is just more grandstanding from CNN, and we will vigorously defend against his lawsuit.”

+Trump has made CNN and its reporters a particular target of his denunciation of “fake news” and characterization of the media as an enemy of the people.
+CNN CEO Jeff Zucker, in a letter to White House chief of staff John Kelly, called it a “pattern of targeted harassment.”

 Most Read Nation & World Stories